gabrielsoltz/metahub/README.md

 ./metahub --list-findings --meta-checks
 ```

-- Filter only the affected resoruces that are efffectively public:
+- Filter only the affected resources that are effectively public:
 ```
 ./metahub --list-findings --meta-checks --mh-filters-checks is_public=True
 ```